 In yet another study published in 2017, researchers assessed the daily use of cannabis in 47 patients with Parkinson’s disease over a period of several months (ranging from three months to 84 months).
 Most (82 percent) of the patients reported that medical cannabis “improved their overall symptoms.”
 Specifically, cannabis administration was associated with reductions in pain, stiffness, and tremor as well as with improvements in mood and sleep quality.
 Participants were also less likely to report suffering from falls after initiating cannabis use.
 Authors concluded, “[T]he results of our study demonstrate that most of the users had found MC (medical cannabis) to improve their condition, and that MC treatment was safe, without major side effects.”

 Human studies also indicate that CBD administration may provide improvements in PD patients’ quality of life.
 A series of case summaries published in the Journal of Clinical Pharmacy and Therapeutics in 2014 reported that daily cannabidiol treatment reduced symptoms of REM sleep behavior disorder (RBD) in patients with Parkinson’s.
 The results of a 2014 randomized placebo-controlled clinical also concluded that CBD administration is associated with improved “quality of life” and “well-being” in PD patients.
 A more recent placebo-controlled trial determined that acute CBD administration (300mg) was associated with a statistically significant reduction in experimentally-induced anxiety and tremor in PD patients.

 Some experts in the field have speculated that “various cannabinoids or other compounds targeting the endogenous cannabinoid system might be useful in the treatment of PD symptoms” – with one recent literature review opining, “Cannabinoids could influence the development and manifestations of PD.”

 Finseth et al. 2015.
 Self-reported efficacy of cannabis and other complementary medicine modalities by Parkinson’s disease patients in Colorado.
 Evidence-Based Complementary and Alternative Medicine [open access publication].

 Venderova et al. 2002.
 Survey on cannabis use in Parkinson’s disease: Subjective improvement of motor symptoms.
 Movement Disorders 19: 1102-1106.

 Kindred et al. 2017.
 Cannabis use in people with Parkinson’s disease and multiple sclerosis: A web-based investigation.
-Complimentary Therapies in Medicine 33: 99-104.
+Complementary Therapies in Medicine 33: 99-104.